 In other regions, Deutsche Bank and its foundations also support young people to reach their full potential.

 High school and then what?
 After finishing school, many young people face the difficult question of what to do in the future.
-Many struggle deciding whether to pursue a university education or vocational training and wonder about support with their studies or training.
-COMPASS OF STUDIES helps young people plan their futures and shows them a wealth of opportunities that can lead to a university education.
+Many struggle to decide whether to pursue a university education or vocational training and would appreciate support with their studies or training.
+STUDIENKOMPASS (Compass of Studies) helps young people to plan their future and supports them on their way to a university education.

-Young people from non-academic environments often lack sufficient confidence to pursue a university education in spite of their diverse interests and abilities or they are uncertain about financing their studies.
-The COMPASS OF STUDIES initiative accompanies participants over a three-year period on their path to a university degree.
-The individual support and encouragement to pursue a higher level of education begins during their last two years of high school.
+Young people from non-academic family backgrounds often lack sufficient confidence to pursue a university education in spite of their undeniable abilities or they are uncertain about financing their studies.
+STUDIENKOMPASS accompanies participants over a three-year period, offering individual support and encouragement.
+It starts two years before finishing high-school.
 Once admitted to university, the young adults continue to receive support during the first two semesters to ensure their successful start in the academic world.

-COMPASS OF STUDIES, which was initiated in 2007 by the Deutsche Bank Foundation together with Foundation of German Business (Stiftung der deutschen Wirtschaft) and the Accenture Foundation, is one of Germany’s largest educational programs.
-In 2014, about 1,500 school children and young people will participate in the program in 30 locations.
-More than 1.000 young people have already benefitted from it.
+STUDIENKOMPASS, which was initiated in 2007 by the Deutsche Bank Foundation together with Foundation of German Business (Stiftung der deutschen Wirtschaft) and the Accenture Foundation, is one of Germany’s largest educational programs.
+In 2015, about 1,500 students participate in the programme in 30 locations – and 2,900 young people have already been part of this programme so far.